 Name Type Description Parameters apikey string The TTP API key as set in the web-login.ttp.apikey configuration property. username string The User Name to authenticate.
-See Section 3.1, "Login" [20].
+See Section 3.1, "Login" [22].
 User Alias mapping is applied.
+Returns token string The one-time authentication token holding the encrypted User Name and token creation time.